Codeux-Software/Textual/README.md

 Textual is a highly modified version of the open source project known as [LimeChat](https://github.com/psychs/limechat) created by Satoshi Nakagawa.
 Much of the app uses the open standard of [WebKit](http://webkit.org/) which makes customization easy through the use of CSS 3 and HTML 5.
 [Plugins](http://www.codeux.com/textual/wiki/Writing-Plugins.wiki) written in Objective-C and [scripts](http://www.codeux.com/textual/wiki/Writing-Scripts.wiki) made with AppleScript (and other languages) are also supported.

+## Obtaining Pazifist
+- Simply download the most recent release, if you fancy not to compile yourself.

 ## Building Pazifist

 ##1.
 Create a certificate